microsoft/industry/retail/prereqs.md

 Several capabilities of MCR rely on Azure-based services.
 Guidance for these services is to leverage [Azure Landing Zones](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/landing-zone/).

 [Prescriptive guidance for Azure landing zone and reference implementation](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/enterprise-scale/implementation)

+At the time of writing this document, following MCR services and products are deployed on Azure:

+- [Intelligent Recommendations](https://docs.microsoft.com/industry/retail/intelligent-recommendations/overview).
+This service is in preview and currently offered free of charge.
+- [Azure Synapse Analytics](https://azure.microsoft.com/services/synapse-analytics/#overview).
+Synapse offers two pricing models - **pay as you go** and **reservations**.
+- [Azure Cognitive Search](https://docs.microsoft.com/azure/search/).
+Cognitive Search offers **pay as you go** pricing model.

 ## Power Platform